kirbs-btw/3d-print-slicer/README.md

 slicer_lib

 # WIP
-Wall thickness could be done with triangular calc Infill with pre calc patterns and the intersection of the lines from the wall and the infill lines
+Wall thickness could be done with triangular

 # To do
 - infill pattern